SeongchunYang/renv_to_docker/README.md

 Also, if you were to decide to add a significant package that will be used throughout the project, you may need to revamp the base image.

 Regardless, the chain lives on as the created docker image down the chain will no longer require the base to propagate.
-But this does make maintaining them a hassle.
+But this does make tracing ancestry a hassle.

+## Closing remarks

-Conclusion is that this is my particular use case where I do not have a lot of loose ends from a project.
-But if you happen to have a fairly large one where there are many versions, the approach by Robert may very well be preferable due to having a central repository of your renv cache.
+Conclusion is that this is my particular use-case.
+If you happen to have a fairly extensive project where there are many versions stretching across many mutually exclusive packages, the approach by Robert may very well be preferable due to having a central repository of your renv cache.
+On the other hand, if you like the idea of having a base image that will be the foundation to a particular project you are running, this is a good option to not have the renv cache on your machine.

 ## Reference

-Source of some code snippets are mentioned in the dockerfile.

 The code from [peco](https://github.com/jhsiao999/peco) was used for the example rmarkdown.
 As this was downloaded not from CRAN but from devtools, it showcases renv handling such jobs as well as the typical packages found in CRAN.